-When it comes to the most important skills required to be an answering service telephone operator, we found that a lot of resumes listed 34.4% of answering service telephone operators included customer service, while 11.6% of resumes included two-way radios, and 11.0% of resumes included scheduling appointments.
+When it comes to the most important skills required to be an answering service telephone operator, we found that a lot of resumes listed 38.1% of answering service telephone operators included customer service, while 12.2% of resumes included appointment scheduling, and 12.0% of resumes included transferring calls.
 Hard skills like these are helpful to have when it comes to performing essential job responsibilities.

 If you're interested in becoming an answering service telephone operator, one of the first things to consider is how much education you need.
 We've determined that 23.7% of answering service telephone operators have a bachelor's degree.
 In terms of higher education levels, we found that 2.6% of answering service telephone operators have master's degrees.
 Even though some answering service telephone operators have a college degree, it's possible to become one with only a high school degree or GED.

 Average Salary for an Answering Service Telephone Operator

 Roles and Types of Answering Service Telephone Operator

 There are several types of answering service telephone operator, including:

 Operators often spend their time checking in on equipment and making sure it's properly working.
 Every problem that is detected, you'll often call upon an operators to come and save the day.
 They're essentially the superhero in an office setting.

 In most cases, operators work full-time, normal hours.
 But when a client needs help, you'll need to be available. which means that sometimes duty calls at night or on the weekends.

 - Average Salary: $37,928